 We ask everyone to review this creed, and help each other with any challenges that may arise.
 If emotions are running high and we need to vent we can reach out to each other in private format to process and receive support.
-Should we fall short, we can look to each other as members of the YPAD Advisory Panel, Ambassador and Volunteer community for support and solutions.
+Should we fall short, we can look to each other as members of the YPAD and YPAG Advisory Panel, Ambassador and Volunteer community for support and solutions.
 We can hold each other and ourselves accountable to the standards set out in this creed, free of judgement and in unity to manage our social media with careful thought and self-reflection.

 Leslie Scott- YPAD Founder

 I agree that if I include any content described below on a page or social media account of any kind, I will not “friend,” “follow”, accept requests or share my social media handles with youth dance.
 In addition, I agree to never post, share or disseminate any public social media content (whether my own or by others) that includes: